evmlionel/assemblyai-transcriber/README.md

 # AssemblyAI Transcriber

-This is a web application designed for speech therapists (Logopäden) and other medical/therapeutic professionals to easily create transcripts of audio files using AssemblyAI.
+This is a web application designed to easily create transcripts of audio files using AssemblyAI.

 ## Features